 Investment trusts will charge an Annual Management Charge (AMC) as do Unit Trusts.

 However, Investment Trusts are quoted shares, so an investment trust price will be quoted with a ‘bid offer spread’ – you’ll get a lower price if you’re selling compared to what you’ll pay if you’re buying shares.

-There may also be stockbroker’s commission on buying and selling.
+There is a stockbroker’s commission on buying and selling of 0.1%

 As Investment Trusts are quoted shares they are also subject to Stamp Duty Reserve Tax (for more on SDRT see here).

 In some cases, there also may be a fund manager’s buy charge levied on the purchase.

 More generic information on Investment Trusts can be found here.

 Exchange Traded Products (ETFs, ETNs etc.) are also available.
 As with ITs above, there are other charges associated with trading these products.
 These include: